 Carole Bausell and French Coast Café is a musical group from the Washington, DC area that performs French café jazz.
 With Carole Bausell on vocals and Larry Golfer on bass, guest artists join us in local performances.
 With a niche that is both traditional and contemporary, we play tunes mostly from France but also French-speaking Canada, Belgium, and southwest Louisiana.
 A performance may feature diverse styles including gypsy jazz, jazz, samba, blues, Cajun, and Zydeco.

 French Coast Café started as a duo of Carole and Larry performing tunes in French for small audiences in the Lake Barcroft community of Fairfax County, Virginia in 2014 and early 2015.
-Carole is a native of Delaware and came by her love of French music while living in Paris where she sang French songs and studied acting at the Conservatoire Nationale d’Art Dramatique.
-She came to love the music of Edith Piaf, Jacques Brel and Georges Brassens and other famous French singers.
-A fluent French speaker herself, Carole has been singing and playing guitar pretty much her entire life and recently added percussion to the group’s sound.
+Carole, a native of Delaware, came by her love of French music while living in Paris where she sang French songs and studied acting at the Conservatoire Nationale d’Art Dramatique.
+She came to love the music of Edith Piaf, Georges Brassens, Django Reinhardt, Charles Trenet, Jacques Brel, and many others.

-Here they are performing at a Mardi Gras party in February.
+Here we are performing at a local Mardi Gras party.